KIIS-AI-and-machine-learning/kiis-ai-and-machine-learning.github.io/index.md

 - Working with your partner (s), return to the Elements of AI textbook and discuss the questions in [Elements of AI: 1.1 How should we define AI?](https://course.elementsofai.com/1/1), When you reach consensus, go ahead and have the questions graded.

 - After finishing section, work through the rest of chapter 1, stopping each time you reach a question.
 Discuss the questions in your group, and when you reach consensus, have the questions graded.
-  - **Prompt 2**: Is this technique of working in groups to answer questions useful to you?
-Why or why not?
+  - **Prompt 3**: This technique of working in groups to answer questions is designed to get you to discuss the material with your peers, which is a great way to learn for many.
+How did it help you understand the material?
 Explain.

 - **Post-class reflection:** *Remember that the Post-class reflection should be a summary reflection on the course material learned that day.
 It should be formally written with yourself, your classmates and your professor as the audience.* Reflect on the day’s activities and discussions in your Fieldpad.
 What did you learn?
 Explain.